sendgrid/docs/content/docs/ui/sending-email/migrating-from-legacy-marketing-campaigns.md

 ### What are the new package options?

 There are three new packages for Marketing Campaigns, Free, Basic, and Advanced.
 For complete pricing and feature detail, please visit our [pricing page](https://sendgrid.com/pricing/).
-To upgrade your current page, go to **Your Products** in **Settings**.
+To upgrade your current page, go to **Settings** and then select **Your Products**.

 <call-out>